Trayning, Western Australia: Present day

-The town is a tourist base for exploring local wildflowers, has a single-officer police station, a K-7 primary school with 50 students that was opened in 1912, a 25-metre swimming pool and two 18-hole golf courses.
+The town is a tourist base for exploring local wildflowers, has a K-7 primary school with 15 students that was opened in 1912, and a 25-metre swimming pool.
 An attraction is the annual Trayning Tractor Pull.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.

 Politics

 Polling place statistics are shown below showing the votes from Trayning in the federal and state elections as indicated.